tanayduddalwar/SnipUrl/README.md

 - Install MongoDB locally or use a cloud-hosted MongoDB service.
 - Update the MongoDB connection URL in the application configuration.

+ Or instead of just doing it pull the image of the repi from docker hub docker pull tanayduddalwar/url-shortner-app and run it locally no need to do the steps 3 amd 4

 4. Start the server:
 npm start

 5. Access the application:
 - Open your web browser and navigate to `http://localhost:8001` to access the URL shortener application.

+6 .
+Once logged in to the application you can generate the shorten url of any website and it will get saved on your device.

+7 .
+To access the website with shorten url hit the url `http://localhost:8001/url/:shortid`

 ## Contributing